 RV Manufacturers are KNOWN for putting out crap products.
 Just two manufacturers now own and product about 85% of RVs produced.
 Forest River and Thor.
 (Neither of which we are thrilled about.)

 They make RVs cheap so they make more money.
 They aren't trying to impress the customer.
 Just look at the build on most RVs.
 Very cheap, shoddy work.

 And think about their business model.
 They are publicly traded companies.
 They must make a profit.

 Mostly, they realize that most people buy an RV and only use it once or twice a year.

 This means it will take consumers a while to find kinks and things that don't work right.
 By the time they find X problem, 'oops', it's probably conveniently out of warranty.

 Manufacturers COUNT on this as part of their business models.
-Therefore, your best insurance is to buy one of the best quality brands, be it new or used.
+Therefore, your best insurance is to buy from one of the best RV manufacturers , be it new or used.